1. Do I need a referral to receive speech and language services?

 3. Will my insurance policy cover speech-language services for my child?

-Some insurance companies cover or reimburse payment for speech-language services.
+Most insurance companies cover or reimburse payment for speech-language services.
 Each client should review their policy coverage and restrictions to confirm coverage.

 4. What age groups do you serve?

 Generally, we serve children age 2 and up, although some exceptions have been made depending on the needs.

 5. How do I know if my child needs speech-language therapy?

 As a parent you may notice a delay in communication skills.
 Often times, a physician or teacher might notice a delay in communication and refer you to a Speech-Language Pathologist.
 Your child might also be expressing frustration with their communication difficulties through behavior.
 If you have any concerns regarding speech and language development, please contact us to schedule a free screening.